Skip to main content

 Cardiac biomarkers are substances released into the bloodstream during heart muscle damage.
 They can be enzymes, proteins, hormones, or other molecules that indicate the heart’s health status.
 These biomarkers are often measured through blood tests and are used to diagnose heart conditions, predict prognosis, monitor treatment response, and guide therapeutic decision-making.

 When heart muscle cells are injured or die, they release these biomarkers into the bloodstream.
 The presence and levels of these biomarkers can indicate the extent of heart damage and help healthcare providers determine the appropriate course of action.
-For example, elevated levels of certain cardiac biomarkers may suggest a heart attack or heart failure, while decreasing levels may indicate that the heart is healing.

 Different Types of Cardiac Biomarkers